AbhiramRV/Object_detection/README.md

 Common types of layers used in DL are Convolution layers, Pooling layers and fully connected layers Pooling reduces width and height but depth stays same.

+Classic image classification networks are LeNet, AlexNet and VGG-16 etc One issue with training large networks is vanishing or exploding gradient.
+Inorder to solve this problem, residual blocks were used in the networks